VAALCO Energy (LON:EGY) Price Target Raised to GBX 380

-Separately, lifted their target price on VAALCO Energy from GBX 335 ($4.55) to GBX 345 ($4.68) and gave the company a buy rating in a research report on Monday, November 8th.
+Separately, upped their target price on shares of VAALCO Energy from GBX 335 ($4.55) to GBX 345 ($4.68) and gave the stock a buy rating in a research report on Monday, November 8th.

 VAALCO Energy, Inc, an independent energy company, acquires, explores for, develops, and produces crude oil and natural gas.
 The company holds Etame production sharing contract related to the Etame Marin block located offshore in the Republic of Gabon in West Africa.
 It also owns interests in an undeveloped block offshore Equatorial Guinea, West Africa.